 Raynell Quotes in Fences

 The Fences quotes below are all either spoken by Raynell or refer to Raynell.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Plume edition of Fences published in 1986.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Plume edition of Fences published in 1986.).

 Raynell Character Timeline in Fences

 The timeline below shows where the character Raynell appears in Fences.
 The colored dots and icons indicate which themes are associated with that appearance.